-20 apartments for rent in Sam Hughes, Tucson, AZ
+20 apartments for rent near Sam Hughes, Tucson, AZ

 Sam Hughes neighborhood is by far one of the most quaint and charming neighborhoods in Tucson.
 The streets are dotted with beautiful Adobe houses, some built in the early 1900s, and many have the original restored hardwood floors and carved moldings.
 Some even have basements, which is a rarity in Tucson.

 Many have updated granite counters and environmentally friendly solar power, but the mixture of old and new works well together.
 Manicured yards with mesquite and Palo Verde trees along with desert flowers, like Mexican Bird of Paradise, are commonplace here.

 The University of Arizona on the east borders the Sam Hughes Neighborhood and attracts many a university student.
 It is easy to walk to the university’s many sports events, or to eateries like Bob Dobbs’ restaurant.

 Unique shopping experiences include Rincon Market, with its more personal grocery shopping feel.
 After a University of Arizona football game, the Sam Hughes Championship Dining sports bar is packed with college football fans and students.

 Contained in Sam Hughes is Himmel Park.
 There is a pool, two playgrounds, and a public library.
 There are places to jog or walk a dog.
 Voted the best playground in Tucson by readers of the Tucson Weekly magazine, many children enjoy a Saturday afternoon outing there.